 Apple Bank is a conservative but active commercial real estate lender for its own portfolio.
 We are proud of our prudent lending that stimulates local economies and includes new residential or retail properties, creates affordable housing, and provides working space for social service agencies, art and cultural institutions.
 Our commercial loans are offered throughout the metropolitan New York area, often in areas that are economically disadvantaged.

-Apple retail banking products include affordable checking accounts and savings clubs.
+Apple retail banking products include affordable checking accounts, savings accounts and other investment alternatives.
 Apple is aware that for the unbanked and under banked, access to an affordable account can save hundreds of dollars per year.

 We invest in community initiatives fostering community development and affordable housing.
 Our community investment provides financing that creates resources and opportunities for economically disadvantaged areas and households.